Testimonials

 was greater than

-my hair.
+when I lost my hair.

 What pained me was when the side effects of the anticancer drugs began to appear.
 I did not know how to deal with it.
 I thought that only the hair on my head would start falling out, but when I learnt that I would also lose my eyebrows and eyelashes, I was taken by surprise.
 Back then, I had become really concerned imagining how my face would look without them.
 It did not occur to me that makeup could help cover the lack of eyebrows and eyelashes.
-The side effects of the drugs were completely draining me of physical and mental strength, and I became depressed, as thoughts crept into my mind that I may never be able to smile again.
-I sought consultation with the clinical psychologist, and received advice that I should try to go out often, and even though it was basically only on weekends, I made an effort to travel to places by train.
+The side effects of the drugs were completely draining me of my physical and mental strength, and I became depressed, as thoughts crept into my mind that I may never be able to smile again.
+I sought consultation with a clinical psychologist, and received advice that I should try to go out more often, and even though it was basically only on weekends, I made an effort to travel to places by train.

-morning makes me
+in the morning puts me

 My first encounter with Shiseido Life Quality Makeup was when I participated in a symposium for cancer patients.
 The staff applied the makeup on me at the symposium, and I was amazed by the results.
 The makeover made me feel like I was under a magical spell.
 They also taught me techniques on how to draw my eyebrows and to apply blush.
 When undergoing a series of treatments, the facial complexion gradually turns dull, but I was given advice that when this occurs, applying blush adds color onto the cheeks to brighten the entire face.